Bromus hordeaceus: Subspecies

 Bromus hordeaceus subsp. ferronii, the least soft brome, is a rare annual that occurs in northwestern Europe.
 The grass is tufted and erect or decumbent.
 The spikelets are villous and the awns are spreading or twisted.
 This subspecies can be used for erosion control.

 Bromus hordeaceus subsp. hordeaceus, the soft brome or soft chess, is an annual or biennial occurring in Europe, western North America, and northeastern North America.
 The culms are 10-70 cm tall.
 The subspecies lacks auricles and the ligules are hyaline and smooth.
 The panicles are 5-10 cm long.
 The spikelets are cleistogamous.
 The lemmas are 8-11 mm long.
 The apex of the ovary is pubescent.
 This subspecies is primarily a forage plant, and occurs in waste places and roadsides.
 The subspecies has a diploid number of 14 or 28.

-Bromus hordeaceus subsp. molliformis is an tufted annual occurring in France, Italy, California, Idaho, and New Mexico.
+Bromus hordeaceus subsp. molliformis is a tufted annual occurring in France, Italy, California, Idaho, and New Mexico.
 The culms are 15-25 cm tall.
 The subspecies has a contracted panicle about 10 cm long, with villous spikelets.
 The pubescent lemmas are 8-11 mm long and have rounded margins.
 The scabrid awns are somewhat erect.
 The subspecies grows as a weed in cultivated areas, typically in dry soils but rarely in wetlands.

 Bromus hordeaceus subsp. pseudothominii occurs in Europe and sporadically throughout North America.
 The culms are 10-70 cm tall.
 The panicles are up to 10 cm long.
 The typically glabrous lemmas are 6.5-8 mm long.
 The awns are straight and erect.
 The subspecies can be mistaken for Bromus lepidus in its similar lemma form and characteristics.
 It grows in meadows and grasslands.

 Bromus hordeaceus subsp. thominei, the lesser soft brome, occurs in West Europe and the western United States, in California and the Pacific coast of Canada.
 The culms are 2-16 cm long.
 The panicles are 1-3 cm long and often consist of a single spikelet.
 The pubescent or glabrous lemmas are 6.5-7.5 mm long, with bluntly angled margins.
 The awns can become divaricate when mature.
 The subspecies grows in waste areas and sandy soils or dunes.
 The subspecies has a diploid number of 28.